United Way announces Community Partner Grants

-The United Way of the Flint Hills is pleased to announce that it will distribute over $450,000 in grants to the community this year.
+The United Way of the Flint Hills is pleased to announce that it will distribute more than $450,000 in grants to the community this year.

 Agencies applying for United Way funding must submit a detailed application, which is reviewed thoroughly by a team of volunteers, the Community Investment Committee.
 Additionally, agencies deliver presentations on their programs to assist the committee in having a deeper understanding of the impact and quality of services provided.
 The committee makes recommendations for grant funding, which are reviewed by the United Way Board of Trustees before final grants are awarded.